Summer time at Redhead Beach

 The view over Hobart from kunanyi / Mount Wellington is quite something, especially at dawn when the day’s weather is still deciding what’s what.
 This was taken in the very cold and windy early hours of a Sunday in February as the storm clouds lifted briefly between rain showers at first light.

-View across the lake at sundown — lots of folks out on the jetty catching last light for fishing and arvo walks.
+View across the lake at sunset — lots of folks out on the jetty catching last light for fishing and arvo walks.

 Can you believe this misty, golden beach sunset?
 The view looking over Redhead beach from the bluff is just magical.